Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Battering and frying.

-Preservatives are often added for freshness and crispness to commercially fried foods, leading to digestive issues, obesity, or poisoning.
-Avoid feeding a parrot fried food, including:
+Preservatives are often added for freshness and crispness to commercially fried foods, leading to digestive issues, obesity, and poisoning.
+Avoid feeding a parrot:

 • Fried rice.